RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-upgrading-to-git-2-dot-0.markdown

 categories:
 ---
 {% img right /images/git-logo.png %}
 With the announcement of version 2.0, the developers of Git are making a serious effort to improve intuitiveness for first-time users.
-Of course, all users benefit when intuitiveness improves.
-When our tools _just work_, we can spend less time sifting through documentation and more time solving problems for our customers.
+Of course, all users benefit from intuitive tools.
+When our tools _just work_, we spend less time sifting through documentation and more time solving problems for our customers.
 <!--more-->
 ###How to Upgrade
 If you’re on Mac OS X, make sure you’re using [Homebrew](/blog/2014/02/12/homebrew-fundamentals/).
 It’s the easiest way to install and manage Unix libraries on the Mac.

-It’s usually a good idea to check your current version before doing an upgrade.
+It’s usually a good idea to check your current version before upgrading.

 ```bash
 $ git --version